JamesNewton/Arduino_Dynamixel_Stepper_Controller/README.md

 R	(RC Servo) set Port pin in DST to drive RC servo to postion in SRC. e.g. 1R90 T	(Terminal) set SRC or DST to the Serial port.
 0x89
-U	(Up) set Pin in DST to inputs with internal pull-up W	wait.
-Delay for DST microseconds.
-Clears DST. e.g. 100DP0HLHL
+U	(Up) set Pin in DST to inputs with internal pull-up W	Wait.
+Delay for NUM microseconds.
+Clears DST. e.g. 100W 1H L H L

 Unused (for now)
 $